 The repairs undertaken to the wall were to protect against future void formation rather than to provide additional support against movement.
 It was anticipated that the wall would continue to deflect due to the creep movement of the slope.
 At the time of 2022 assessment, this creep movement has resumed resulting in the displacement of two sections of the timber lagging wall, formation of a void below the cap beam, and fresh displacement on the scarp and graben at the north end of the wall.
-The orthophoto developed from drone photography allowed the identification of several additional scarps forming below the wall.
-Unfortunately, the crack between the asphalt and the cap beam has started forming again.
+The orthomosaic developed from drone photography allowed the identification of several additional scarps forming below the wall.
+The crack between the asphalt and the cap beam has formed again; although the horizontal drain at the base of the GBC should intercept infiltration and limit the potential for erosion behind and below the cap beam.
 It appears that the landslide has begun active movement, i.e., more than creep, and there is the potential for significant displacement particularly at the north end of the site.
+In 2024, this deformation has continued with further displacement of the timber lagging wall and grout observed.
+Furthermore, deformation was observed downslope with six of the screw piles at the mid-slope gabion basket wall being exposed and signs of active movement further below.